SubspaceNet: Deep Learning-Aided Subspace Methods for DoA Estimation: Numerical Evaluation

 \subsubsection{\ac{doa} Estimators}

 To assess the ability of \acs{ssn} to improve classic subspace methods, we evaluate the classic subspace methods detailed in Subsection~\ref{ssec:subspace_methods}, i.e., \ac{music}, \ac{rm}, and \ac{esprit}, comparing their performance when combined with \acs{ssn} to that achieved when applied with the standard empirical covariance.
-Specifically, when employing \ac{music}, we detect the \acp{doa} from the spectrum by searching for the peaks over a grid with resolution $0.5^{\circ}$ ($0.0087$ [rad]).
+Specifically, when employing \ac{music}, we detect the \acp{doa} from the spectrum by searching for the peaks over a grid with resolution $0.01^{\circ}$.

 In settings where \ref{itm:narrowband}-\ref{itm:Snapshots} do not hold, we contrast \acs{ssn} with representative \acl{mb} extensions of classic subspace methods designed to cope with each scenario.
-In particular, for coherent sources, we employ \ac{sps} pre-processing, which is a widely adopted \acl{mb} approach for coping with such scenarios \cite{wang1994spatial, 1518905}.
-To evaluate \ac{doa} estimation under broadband settings, we compare \acs{ssn} with \acl{mb} extensions for broadband signals based on the technique proposed in \cite{yoon2006tops}.
+In particular, for coherent sources, we employ \ac{sps} pre-processing, which is a widely adopted \acl{mb} approach for coping with such scenarios \cite{wang1994spatial, 1518905}. {When considering narrowband non-coherent sources, we also compare the \ac{doa} estimators with the corresponding \ac{zzb} derived in \cite{zhang2022ziv}.} To evaluate \ac{doa} estimation under broadband settings, we compare \acs{ssn} with \acl{mb} extensions for broadband signals based on the technique proposed in \cite{yoon2006tops}.
 This involves dividing the relevant frequency spectrum into bins, and then applying classical narrowband subspace methods to each bin separately, while aggregating the results to yield a broadband estimate.